-- (1) An Application Form of Market-making Qualification with its official seal (if any) signed by its legal representative or authorized signatory; - (2) A copy of its Business License with its official seal, or notarized and lawfully authenticated materials on its legitimate establishment; - (3) Latest audited financial statement, or a copy of such statement with the official seal of the accounting firm or signed by the authorized signatory of the accounting firm or the auditing firm; - (4) Post setting and job responsibility of the market-making department, the name list and resumes of the person-in-charge and other personnel for the market-making business; - (5) Implementation plan for the market-making business, internal control system and risk management system; - (6) Letter of Commitment on no severe violation of laws and regulations in the past three years; - (7) Statement on its technology system for the market-making business; - (8) Statement on its trading, market-making or simulated market-making; - (9) Other materials required by the Exchange, including but not limited to an explanation of basic information such as company shareholders, establishment time, registered address, office address, etc. Securities companies, futures companies' risk management subsidiaries, and other units shall provide a copy of the letter of record of market-making business issued by the industry regulator.
+(1) An Application Form of Market-making Qualification with its official seal signed by its legal representative;

+(2) A copy of its Business License with its official seal;

+(3) Latest audited financial statement, or a copy of such statement with the official seal of the accounting firm;

+(4) Post setting and job responsibility of the market-making department, the name list and resumes of the person-in-charge and other personnel for the market-making business;

+(5) Implementation plan for the market-making business, internal control system and risk management system;

+(6) Letter of Commitment on no severe violation of laws and regulations in the past three years;

+(7) Statement on its technology system for the market-making business;

+(8) Statement on its trading, market-making or simulated market-making;

+(9) Other materials required by the Exchange, including but not limited to an explanation of basic information such as company shareholders, establishment time, registered address, office address, etc. Securities companies, futures companies' risk management subsidiaries, and other units shall provide a copy of the letter of record of market-making business issued by the industry regulator.